fabianfassnacht/QGIS_Tutorial_3/QGIS_Tutorial_3a.md

 ## Loading a raster file in QGIS

-Similarly as learned in the last tutorial, we can open a raster file by **simply dragging and dropping the file from the browser-window to layer window** (see Figure 1).
+Similarly as learned in the last tutorial, we can open a raster file by **simply dragging and dropping the file from the browser-window to the layer window** (see Figure 1).

 ![Figure 1: Opening a raster file via drag and drop in QGIS](Fig_01.png)